Trinitarios

-The Trinitarios are a Dominican American criminal organization founded by Dominicans in New York City, New York in 1989.
+The Trinitarios is a Dominican American criminal organization founded by Dominicans in New York City, New York in 1993.

 History

-The Trinitarios were established in 1989 on Rikers Island, the New York City jail, by two Dominicans facing separate murder charges—Leonides "Junito" Sierra and Julio "Caballo" Marine.
-While on the West coast the Mexican Mafia and their alliances Barrio 18, la Mara Salvatrucha and the rest of other Sureños controls the prisons and los barrios of California and Southwestern regions along with the Aryan Brotherhood and other list of peckerwood gangs who protect themselves from the African American gangs.
+The Trinitarios were established in 1993 on Rikers Island, the New York City jail, by two Dominicans facing separate murder charges—Leonides "Junito" Sierra and Julio "Caballo" Marine.
 The Trinitarios on the East Coast was built in Rikers Island prison to protect mainly Dominicans and other Hispanic nationalities from African American gangs or other American gangs.
-This Dominican gang is considered to be the very first Latino gang that originated in New York City and then later it spread out to the whole northeastern region of United States.
-The group was named for three revolutionaries of the Dominican War of Independence; its slogan is Dios, patria y libertad (the official motto of the Dominican Republic, "God, homeland and liberty").Their colors are lime green, as well as red, blue, and white (the colors of the Dominican Republic flag).
+This Dominican gang is considered to be the first Latino gang that originated in New York City and then later spread out to the whole northeastern region of United States.
+The group was named for three revolutionaries of the Dominican War of Independence; its slogan is Dios, patria y libertad (the official motto of the Dominican Republic, "God, homeland and liberty").
+Their colors are lime green, as well as red, blue, and white (the colors of the Dominican Republic flag).

 The group suffered a major blow in 2009, as the U.S. Attorney's Office for the Southern District of New York dismantled the group through a series of prosecutions.
 In 2011, 50 members and associates of the Bronx Trinitarios Gang (BTG) were charged with federal racketeering, narcotics and firearms offenses.
 Forty-one defendants were charged with a racketeering conspiracy under the Racketeer Influenced and Corrupt Organizations Act (RICO) in connection to alleged participation in a criminal enterprise that included narcotics trafficking, murder and attempted murder.

 In 2014, the Trinitarios' co-founder and former leader, Sierra, was sentenced to 19 years in prison for the racketeering conspiracy, to run consecutively with a 22½ year to life sentence in New York that Sierra was already serving as a result of his 1989 murder conviction.
 Some 140 other members, including Sierra's chief lieutenants, were also convicted and received lengthy prison sentences.

 Later, however, the group had a resurgence.
-Internal factions of the Trinitarios have battled with one another, beginning in 2011, when a leader of a Sunset Park, Brooklyn chapter of the Trinitarios attempted to expand to the Bronx without authorization.
+Internal factions of the Trinitarios have battled with one another, beginning in 2011, when a leader of a Sunset Park, Brooklyn, chapter of the Trinitarios attempted to expand to the Bronx without authorization.
 The gang war that ensued intensified in 2018, with several shootings.

+In February 2025, federal authorities announced that they had arrested 22 reputed members and associates of the gang on a federal racketeering indictment charge that includes six murders that took place in the Massachusetts cities of Lynn and Lawrence between 2017 and 2023.
+Federal prosecutors allege that the Trinitarios were involved in racketeering since at least 2019 in several Massachusetts cities including Boston, Malden, Salem, Haverhill, Peabody, Middleton and the aforementioned cities of Lynn and Lawrence.
+In addition, it is alleged that the gang operates a lucrative drug trade in Manchester, New Hampshire and the state of Maine.